exakat/php-dictionary/dictionary/anonymous.ini.rst

 .. _anonymous:
 .. meta::
 	:description:
-		Anonymous: An anonymous structure is a definition that usually has a name, but may also go without it.
+		Anonymous: An anonymous structure is a structure that usually has a name, but may also go without it.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Anonymous
-	:twitter:description: Anonymous: An anonymous structure is a definition that usually has a name, but may also go without it :twitter:creator: @exakat
+	:twitter:description: Anonymous: An anonymous structure is a structure that usually has a name, but may also go without it :twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Anonymous
 	:og:type: article
-	:og:description: An anonymous structure is a definition that usually has a name, but may also go without it :og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/anonymous.ini.html
+	:og:description: An anonymous structure is a structure that usually has a name, but may also go without it :og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/anonymous.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/debug_zval_dump.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/debug_zval_dump.html","name":"Anonymous","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 12 May 2025 18:14:49 +0000","dateModified":"Mon, 12 May 2025 18:14:49 +0000","description":"An anonymous structure is a definition that usually has a name, but may also go without it","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Anonymous.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/debug_zval_dump.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/debug_zval_dump.html","name":"Anonymous","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Wed, 18 Jun 2025 17:05:23 +0000","dateModified":"Wed, 18 Jun 2025 17:05:23 +0000","description":"An anonymous structure is a structure that usually has a name, but may also go without it","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Anonymous.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Anonymous
 ---------

-An anonymous structure is a definition that usually has a name, but may also go without it.
+An anonymous structure is a structure that usually has a name, but may also go without it.

 There a several structures which may have an anonymous version :